rayniel95/rayniel95.github.io/docs/index.md

 - implemented a artificial intelligence that cook and wash the dishes

 Others autors:
-My Friend Name (with linkedin link)
-My Other Friend (this friend is not on linkedin)
-... more friends
+My Friend Name (with linkedin link and researchgate) My Other Friend (with linkedin link and researchgate) ... more friends

 Stack: superframework (link to official page), superlanguage (link to official page), ...